 The things Zenith is accused of doing — attempting to collect debts that have already been paid, threatening consumers, calling borrowers at all hours and pursuing debts on which the statute of limitations have expired — are common complaints consumers have about the debt collection industry.
 When dealing with debt collectors, its crucial for consumers to familiarize themselves with their rights, and doing so can help them identify and put an end to any illegal collection tactics they may experience.

 The first thing to do when you hear from a debt collector is ask them to verify the debt in writing so you can determine whether or not you have to repay it.
 Once you know what you’re dealing with — where the debt originated, how much you owe (if you legally owe anything at all) and who you have to pay — immediately put together a plan for addressing the debt, because the longer you put it off, the messier (and more expensive) the resolution can get.
 You can keep tabs on what’s being reported about you by checking your credit reports regularly.
 You’re entitled to your free annual credit reports from each of the three major credit reporting agencies through AnnualCreditReport.com.
-You can also get a free credit report summary from Credit.com, updated monthly, to watch for changes.
+You can also get a free credit report summary from Credit.com, updated every 14 days, to watch for changes.

 More on Managing Debt: